Snooker used to be a sport played in blacked out snooker halls with a pint and a smoke. How things have changed.

 The sport, similar to darts, has undergone a dramatic rebrand in the last 50 years.
 It became a national spectator sport in the UK in the 70’s and 80’s through the BBC’s Pot Black programme and buoyed on by the advent of colour television snooker players such as Alex Higgins, Ray Reardon, Steve Davis, Dennis Taylor and John Parrott became house hold names.
 Snooker even moved into light entertainment with the TV show Big Break in the 90’s.

-The early 2000's was not so kind to the sport but under new chairman, Barry Hearn, the sport saw a redesign with snooker now played on an international stage and very popular in Asian countries.
+The early 2000’s was not so kind to the sport but under new chairman, Barry Hearn, the sport saw a redesign was played on an international stage and very popular in Asian countries.
 The number of events has increased dramatically with professional players now plying their trade year round all over the globe.
 All of this means there is more to bet on and more betting sites to bet with.
 In play betting is extremely popular when betting on snooker and these days you can bet by the ball, frame, session, match or tournament.

 Our snooker guide will tell you the best bookies for snooker & pool betting, how to bet on snooker, what the big tournaments are and where to find the best odds and payouts.
-We also cover some of the match fixing controversies in the sport.
+We also cover some of the match fixing controversies that have tarnished the sport.

 Best Online Bookmakers for Snooker & Pool Betting

-As a consequence 10Bet's market depth is superb with plenty of pre-event lines and up to around 20 in play markets.
-Surprisingly live streaming isn't offered but the 10Bet live betting interface is so good that if you can watch the game on TV you will be more than happy here.
+As a consequence 10bet’s market depth is superb with plenty of pre-event lines and a lot of live betting markets.
+Surprisingly live streaming isn’t offered but the 10bet live betting interface is so good that if you can watch the game on TV you will be more than happy here.

 10bet are also one of the few bookies that do proper snooker deals around the big tournaments.
 This includes novel promotions such as snooker acca insurance, money back deals and snooker free bets.
 A must have bookmaker for snooker fans, international pool is also covered.